-Holly: A dog with a heart so big she needs a pacemaker
+Holly: A dog with a heart so big she needed a pacemaker

 Digital paintings of my best garden buddy Holly who needed a pacemaker installed more that three years ago.